SmitPatel910/orca/README.md

     ```
 3. **CFG Tool Limitation**:
 The CFG (Control Flow Graph) tool work with only one method because it can not map block connection for the method calls.
 Ensure that each datapoint in your dataset contains one method.

+### Extending the Framework to Other APIs
+ORCA’s modular design allows it to be extended to support other APIs, such as __Google’s Gemini__, __Anthropic’s Claude__, or others, with minimal modifications.
+To adapt the framework for a different API, follow these steps:
+1. Update the `.env` File
+Update the API key to another LLM. (e.g., for Gemini add GOOGLE_GEMINI_API_KEY)
+2. Modify `model.py` File
+In `src/orca/model.py` the `AgentInteraction` __class__ handles API interactions.
+To support a new API:
+   - Import library for the LLM (e.g., for Gemini, `pip install google-generativeai`)
+   - Update the `__init__` Method: Replace the OpenAI client initialization with the new API’s client
+   - Adjust the `api_call` Function: Modify this to match the new API’s prompt and response format. (e.g., [Gemini Documentation](https://ai.google.dev/gemini-api/docs/quickstart?lang=python))

 ### Reproducing the Dataset